 How to Make Your Own Cat Scratching Post

-Are you tired of having your cat scratch up every piece of furniture in your house?
-Whether it's the wood table legs...
+A cat who scratches up every piece of furniture in your house quickly becomes tiresome.
+Whether it's the wood table legs on...